2021 Würzburg stabbing: Perpetrator

 In 2019, he had drawn the attention of authorities due to violent altercations, and had been forced into a psychiatric hospital a month before the attack, after he stopped a random car in the street and sat in it.
 However, he was discharged a day later as no mental illness was diagnosed.

 In September 2019, he was moved to a homeless shelter in Würzburg.
 In January 2021, he threatened a shelter staff member and other asylum seekers with a knife.
 Since then, he was recorded as living on the streets, ignoring psychiatric appointments, aid programs, and calls by social workers.
+Jibril Ali was repeatedly noted for erratic behavior, usually aimlessly wandering barefoot through town.

 In January 2021, another Somali asylum seeker denounced Jibril Ali to the German authorities, saying that Jibril Ali had told him in private conversation that he was "an al-Shabaab member, who killed civilians, journalist and police officers in Somalia" between 2008 and 2009.
 The source said that he had overheard Jibril Ali stating this during a phone conversation he overheard from another room six years earlier in 2015.
 After this claim, an investigation was opened, but it could not confirm the allegation.
 Jibril Ali had previously told an imam that he worked for the secret service of Russia and the United States, telling other Somali countrymen that he believed he was being followed by Germany's secret service.